gershu-ar/gershu-ar/articles/qwen-sequences.md

 Qwen isn’t misinterpreting embeddings — it simply triggers that prior when the prompt includes ambiguous wording or lighting conditions the model statistically associates with moisture.

 Check your prompt for terms that activate specular highlights, or reinforce the opposite: matte skin, dry skin, no water droplets, studio lighting.
-"Wet vagina", "semen" or even "saliva" can surely trigger it, even if they're perfectly prompted and situated into the scene context.
+"Wet <female sexual organ>", "semen" or even "saliva" can surely trigger it, even if they're perfectly prompted and situated into the scene context.

 Let the prompt undo what the prompt has done I always say 😁